simchris/SDJI2-COURSE/README.md

 Client-Server application for keeping a product inventory.

-Developed in Java using the Model View Controller patten.
+Developed in Java using the Model View Controller pattern.